HOW THE INVESTMENTS ARE MANAGED

 As a responsible shareholder of the investee companies, Remgro also exercises its shareholder rights to ensure, as far as possible, that the entities concerned adhere to its requirements in respect of matters such as governance, internal controls, financial management, risk management, legal compliance, safety, health and environmental management, internal audit, ethics management, information management, stakeholder relationships, succession planning and sustainability.

-Remgro invests in businesses that can deliver superior earnings, cash flow generation and dividend growth over the long term.
+Remgro invests in businesses that can have the potential to deliver superior earnings, cash flow generation and dividend growth over the long term.
 This involves the acquisition of meaningful interests in companies in order to have significant influence.
 Sound management is an important investment criterion.
 Remgro focuses on the Southern African market but international opportunities will be considered with reputable partners.
 Remgro forges strategic alliances on a partnership basis and endeavours to add value where possible.
-The purpose is to ensure superior returns to shareholders by way of sustainable dividend and capital growth.
+The purpose is to grow Remgro’s intrinsic net asset value by investing in a good balance of young growth companies and more established cash-generating companies to ensure superior returns to shareholders by way of sustainable dividend and capital growth.

 - Emphasis on investments that will make a significant contribution to Remgro’s earnings